Alejjaandro/ecommerce-MERN/backend/README.md

 ## Technologies Used

-- Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+- [Node.js:](https://nodejs.org/es/about) A JavaScript runtime built on Chrome's V8 JavaScript engine.
-- Express.js: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+- [Express.js:](https://expressjs.com/) A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-- MongoDB: A source-available cross-platform document-oriented database program.
+- [MongoDB:](https://www.mongodb.com/es) A source-available cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.
-- Mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js.
+- [Mongoose:](https://mongoosejs.com/) An Object Data Modeling (ODM) library for MongoDB and Node.js.
 It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.
-- Dotenv: A zero-dependency module that loads environment variables from a .env file into process.env.
+- [Dotenv:](https://github.com/motdotla/dotenv#readme) A zero-dependency module that loads environment variables from a .env file into process.env.
-- Cors: A Node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
+- [Cors:](https://github.com/expressjs/cors#readme) A Node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
-- Cookie-parser: A middleware which parses cookies attached to the client request object.
+- [Cookie-parser:](https://github.com/expressjs/cookie-parser#readme) A middleware which parses cookies attached to the client request object.
-- Morgan: An HTTP request logger middleware for Node.js.
+- [Morgan:](https://github.com/expressjs/morgan#readme) An HTTP request logger middleware for Node.js.
-- Bcrypt: A library to help you hash passwords.
+- [Bcrypt:](https://github.com/kelektiv/node.bcrypt.js#readme) A library to help you hash passwords.
-- Jsonwebtoken: An implementation of JSON Web Tokens.
+- [Jsonwebtoken:](https://github.com/auth0/node-jsonwebtoken#readme) An implementation of JSON Web Tokens.
+- [zod:](https://zod.dev/) A TypeScript-first schema declaration and validation library.
+- [nodemon:](https://nodemon.io/) Simple monitor script for use during development of a Node.js app.

 ## Project Structure